clebeson/Deep_Learning/Transfer-Learning/README.md

 ```

 ### Creating a session
  The function "create_monitored_session" creates a tensorflow session able to restore weights and/or save them.
-The parameter "checkpoint_dir" represents where the weights were saved or where one wants they be saved.
+The parameter "checkpoint_dir" represents where the weights were saved or where one wants to save them.
 All the save/restore process is made automatically by tensorflow.

  As default, tensorflow allocate all GPU memory in the first called to the session run, thus the "tf.ConfigProto()", by setting the "True" to the "gpu_options.allow_growth", allows the gradual increase of memory.
 In other words, it allows to allocate the GPU memory by demanding.
 This is  important mainly when more than one training or prediction process is running on the same GPU.
  ```python